aeternity/protocol/channels/OFF-CHAIN.md

-In response to an `update` message, the receiving side verifies that the operations listed in the `updates` list, applied to the most recent co-signed state, results in a state tree corresponding to `root_hash`.
+In response to an `update` message, the receiving side verifies that the operations listed in the `updates` list, applied to the most recent co-signed state, results in a state tree corresponding to `state_hash`.
 If so, the state object is co-signed, then returned as payload in an `update_ack` message.